AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   <li>Creating a '/:id' route with delete request for deleting user from admin side</li>
   <li>Creating a '/:id' route with get request for getting user from admin side</li>
   <li>Creating a '/:id' route with put request for updating user from admin side</li>
+  <li>Creating a '/leaderboard' route to get all the users sorted according to level and exp</li>
+  <li>Creating a '/score' route to save today's score in the scoreHistory parameter in user model</li>
+  <li>Creating a '/score/history' route to get the score history of the user</li>
 </ul>

 <h2>Frontend development</h2>